 Most nights, just before bedtime, I get hit with a rush of anxiety about the future.
 How will I take care of myself?
 How will I support myself financially?
 What if I can never resurrect the tatters of my career?
 Then I climb into bed, the meds take over, and off to sleep I go.

-While this nightly wave might be exaggerated, it’s a reflection of some very real concerns that I have.
+While this nightly wave of anxiety might be exaggerated, it’s a reflection of some very real concerns that I have.
 I deliberately choose not to think about the future if I can avoid it, and focus on the present and whatever I’m able to do now.
 Except trying not to look at the big bad wolf of the future doesn’t make it go away, and it pops up in the evening to remind me that it’s still there.

 I’ve gotten used to it sufficiently that I can shift my mind back away and not give it too much pre-bed airtime.
 I wish it would stop, but I don’t think it will.
 I have no certainty.
 I have no safety net.
 I have no resilience to handle setbacks.
 All I can do is just exist each day.
 Perhaps that would be a good thing if it was about mindfulness and that kind of thing, and maybe there is an element of that, but when it comes down to it, it’s really just one more form of avoidance.